pharmaR/pharmaR.github.io/content/who.md

 title: "Who we are"
 ---

+## Executive Committee

 As of May 2019, the *R Validation Hub* is governed by an executive committee.

+* Andy Nicholls (Chair)
+* Lyn Taylor (Secretary)
+* Joe Rickert (R Consortium)
+* Min Lee (Link to Transcelerate)
+* Yilong Zhang (Package Metrics Stream Lead)
+* Keaven Anderson (Testing Stream Lead)

+## Participating Organisations

-In addition, we have participants from across the pharmaceutical contributing to the effort through the various workstreams that make up the project.
+The *R Validation Hub* comprises of participants from across the pharmaceutical industry.
+Participants contribute to the effort through our regular group meetings, as well as the various workstreams that make up the project.
 If you are interested in getting involved please contact <psi.aims.r.validation@gmail.com>.

-## Executive Committee

-* Andy Nicholls (GSK)
-* Lyn Taylor (Phastar)
-* Joe Rickert (RStudio and R Consortium)
-* Min Lee (Amgen)
-* Yilong Zhang (MSD)
-* Keaven Anderson (MSD)

-## Participating Organisations

 * Abbvie - *Greg Cicconetti*
 * Amgen - *Bella Feng, Min Lee*